 All Councillors are invited to attend the quartertly meetings of the Suffolk Association of Local Councils.

-Councillor West represents the Parish Council on the Thurston Community College Forum and Councillors Fawcett and Haley on Thurston Library Group.
+Councillor West represents the Parish Council on the Thurston Community College Forum and Councillors Haley and Hay on Thurston Library Group.

 Councillor Morris represents the Parish Council on the Cavendish Hall Trust.

 Councillor Rainbow is the Council's Internal Audit Control Officer and carries out quarterly reviews of the system of internal control.